Virus keeps spreading as schools begin to open, frightening parents and alarming public health officials

 In California, the eight-county Central Valley has resisted many measures to bring down the infection rate and is now the state’s most concerning region.
 Over the past week, the number of cases in Fresno County has risen 41 percent, although in recent days the hospitalization rate has declined slightly.

-Much of the population Latinos, who now make up more than half of California’s nearly 530,000 cases of covid-19 while accounting for 40 percent of the population.
+Much of the population is made up of Latinos, who now have more than half of California’s nearly 530,000 coronavirus cases while accounting for 40 percent of the population.
 The region, scorching hot in the summer months, is also the heart of a multibillion-dollar agriculture industry that has taken little time off.

 Late last month, Gov. Gavin Newsom (D) announced that he would send medical “strike teams” and $52 million in federal aid to the Central Valley.